Happiness

 I have written in the past about living a creative life, not just in the sense of creating artwork, but more importantly in the sense of being creative with the common things in our lives; having a sense of play and wonder with being alive.
 It seems I have discovered someone who does this and is actively encouraging others to do so as well.
 While his medium is photographic images and books about the photographic process, I find his subject matter carries over into the overall context of this blog; exploring how to live creatively.
 As such, I would encourage you to glance through his book the next time you are in a bookstore (or better yet, buy a copy-Mr. duChemin would like to be able to make a living from his writing so that he can devote more time to humanitarian causes), visit his blog (at the very least you will be rewarded with looking at some beautiful photographs), and even visit his online eBook store “Craft and Vision.”
 You just might gain a few ideas on how to live life creatively.
 I know I have!

 As always, I appreciate any comments or feedback and hope you have found this blog post helpful and meaningful.
-Please also visit my website at http://www.koipondcounseling.com/
+Please also visit my website at https://www.koipondcounseling.com/

 My best,